THN-SWE/Random-Wiki-generator/README.md

 # Random-Wiki-generator
-It will generate a random Wikipedia page/ topic
+It will generate a random Wikipedia page / topic
+Hope it'll help out somehow !